OpenWIS/openwis-tutorials/OWT-5/README.md

 > #### Cleaning Karaf
 > In order to avoid dependency conflicts and other configuration errors, we will make sure that Karaf is clean and unnecessary bundles are removed. _(Please note that this is not mandatory, but it is considered a good practice)_.
 >
 > This is achieved by starting Karaf the following way:
 > ```
 > karaf.bat clean
 > ```

 ## 2. Maven module: bundle-parent
-As in previuous OWT sessions, the `bundle-parent` maven module serves as the _parent_ maven project for building the application/service.
+As in previous OWT sessions, the `bundle-parent` maven module serves as the _parent_ maven project for building the application/service.

 ## 3. Maven module: bundle-lib
 Library bundle.
 No changes from OWT-4.

 ## 4. Maven module: bundle-api
 Likewise OWT-4, the bundle-api maven module hosts the Service API, where the service specification resides.
-However, in this tutorial it icnludes a new interface `EchoService` which spesifies the new service needed for OWT-5 demonstration purposies.
+However, this tutorial  includes the new interface `EchoService` which specifies the new service needed for OWT-5 demonstration purposes.
-`EchoService` is a simple service that contains the `echo` method signature only.
+EchoService is a simple service that contains the `echo` method signature only.

 ```java
 public interface EchoService